-I was recently asked the question about the conditions under which I would choose SOAP vs REST for writing a Web Service.
+I was recently asked a question about the conditions under which I would choose SOAP vs REST for writing a Web Service.
 I was thoroughly intrigued by the question, because I was curious in which way the discussion would go, as that would tell me a lot about the other developer.

 My reply essentially focused around the concept that some developer, or group of developers, decided that they would write a Web Service framework and do some programming for the sake of programming, instead of actually solving a problem.
 I’ve always been curious as to why anyone would actually want to do that, but hey, some people like work more than I do apparently.
-I enjoying designing software masterpieces, not working.
+I enjoy designing software masterpieces, not working.
 In other words, I don’t like work, I like to create art.

 You know, people love creating solutions before there’s a problem.
 Well, more specifically in this case, the problem of needing a way to deliver Web Services was already solved with a protocol that was created in the early 1990s called HTTP.
 SOAP was just a useless wrapper for generic requests/responses, when HTTP was essentially already a superior wrapper protocol for the same.
-I then proceeded to talk about how when REST came out I kind of chuckled, because I was thinking "Gee, you mean the standard web protocol HTTP is really more than enough?
+I then proceeded to talk about how when REST came out I kind of chuckled, because I was thinking "Gee, you mean the standard web protocol HTTP is more than enough?
 Who would have thunk?"